 The breasts are a very visible and important aspect of every transsexual woman's "womanhood" and beauty - indeed such is the importance of breasts that breast augmentation is often the first surgery that she has.

-If the woman is already past puberty when she starts treatment, the resulting breast development can range from satisfactory to very disappointing - although even in the later case it should be remembered that modern bra's, "push-ups" (see a typical advert, right) and breast enhancers can still do wonders appearance wise and that breast augmentation should not be an automatic choice given the costs and risks always associated with any surgery.
+Clearly Kim was ultimately disappointed by her breast development, despite being on female hormones during her puberty (a critical period).
+If the woman is already past puberty when she starts hormonal treatment, the resulting breast development is likely to range from satisfactory to very disappointing - although even in the later case it should be remembered that modern bra's, "push-ups", and breast enhancers can still do wonders appearance wise.
+Breast augmentation should not be an automatic choice given the costs and risks always associated with any surgery.

 In some countries transsexual women form a non-trivial proportion of the total breast augmentation market.
 For example, according to the BAAPs, about 10,000 breast augmentation operations are undertaken in the UK per year.
 The NHS performs about 100 breast augmentations per year on male to female transsexuals, and a much larger number are privately funded.
 Perhaps 2-3% of all breast augmentations in the UK are performed on genetic men - predominantly transsexual women and shemale prostitutes, but also intersex women, drag artists, a few homosexuals and transvestites, and on at least one occasion a man just doing it to win a bet!

 Disappointingly, despite the demand, very few surgeons cater properly for transsexual women and their special needs and desires, and those that do often charge excessively.

 What is Breast Augmentation?